Generic Name: metronidazole (MET-roe-NYE-da-zole)

 If OVERDOSE is suspected:

-Store metronidazole gel at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Store metronidazole gel at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Do not freeze.
 Store away from heat, moisture, and light.
 Keep metronidazole gel out of the reach of children and away from pets.